 If that is the case, allow your skin to recover for a few days then go through this checklist below and try again.

-I find that if my bentonite clay mask is on for more than 20 minutes or when it starts to appear dry with cracks then my face will look as red as a cooked lobster after the rinse-off.
+I find that if my bentonite clay mask is on for more than 20 minutes or when it starts to appear dry with cracks, then my face will look as red as a cooked lobster after the rinse-off.

 Whether I use sodium bentonite clay or calcium bentonite clay, I still get the redness.
+For me, it is more intense with calcium clay mask as it is more alkaline.

-For calcium bentonite clay I use Aztec Secret: Indian Healing Clay Mask.
+For calcium bentonite clay, I use Aztec Secret: Indian Healing Clay Mask.
 I have also used Bioglan that is a form of sodium bentonite clay.

 Mixing the Bentonite Clay Mask with Tap Water